-Gentle slopes with lush green forests interrupted every now and then by meandering streams; lazy animals crawling under the thick shady ebony trees or enjoying the sun on the spotlessly white sand.
+Gentle slopes with lush green forests interrupted now and then by meandering streams; lazy animals crawling under the thick shady ebony trees or enjoying the sun on the spotlessly white sand.
 This was tropical life for many creatures on the island of Mauritius before it was discovered by the Portuguese in 1507.
 Once man set foot on the island, massive deforestation began.

-Early records of the floral canopy are as follows:
+Early records of the floral canopy include the following:

 Common trees then were the Tambalacoque, Makak, Colophane, Natte, Sandal, Tatamaka, Pomme, Olive and Cannelle in the humid regions.
 Dry places were mostly dominated by Ebony, Benjoin and Puant.
 Lower canopy species included the Sagaye, Ronde, Fer, Lousteau and Clou amongst others.

 Mauritius is known worldwide for the devastating deforestation that occurred during that time period.
-It has been the subject of interest of numerous individuals; one of them, Mr A. Walter, concluded that the jungle clearance led to a significant decrease of rainy days in the southeastern coast where destruction was more intense.
+It has been the subject of interest of numerous individuals; one of them, Mr A. Walter, concluded that deforestation led to a significant decrease of rainy days in the south-eastern coast where destruction was more intense.
 It is believed more than 100 species of plants and animals became extinct as a result of human settlement on Mauritius.

-At present there are only 139,000 acres of forested land on the island; of the original pristine forest, less than 2% is now left.
-Most of the forest areas are replanted sites or have been turned into deer ranches or got degraded and invaded by alien species.
-47% of the forest area is state-owned and includes nature reserves, national parks, pas geometriques and plantations on the coasts, offshore islets and mountain flanks, while the remaining 53% is privately owned.
+At present there are only 139,000 acres of forested land on the island; of the original pristine forest, less than 2% remains.
+Most of the forest areas now are replanted sites or have been turned into deer ranches or got degraded and invaded by alien species.
+47% of the forest land is state-owned and includes nature reserves, national parks, pas geometriques and plantations on the coasts, offshore islets and mountain flanks, while the remaining 53% is privately owned.
 691 species of native trees still exist with 150 Mascarene endemics and 273 island endemics while only some native birds, reptiles and one bat species still live in the forest.